GuillemFo/Minishell/Infor/readme.md

 					HAS to be working as expected !!!

 19/02/24 09.48 ---> Looks like is working so now i migt start with quotes

+28/02/24 08.49 ---> been dealing with quotes the wrong way.
+Since i was looping all strings
+					, i was clearing the other quotes i could encounter also due the loop. so need to know if the input / token / parser handles strings separated by quotes.